 The New York Daily News reports that Brian McNamee has physical evidence corroborating McNamee’s allegations that Roger Clemens used performance-enhancing drugs.
 The Daily News quotes Earl Ward as saying that “This is evidence the government has that we believe will corroborate Brian in every significant way.”

-Apparently, McNamee gave vials with traces of steroids and human growth hormone, as well as syringes and gauze pads ostensibly containing Clemens blood and DNA to Justice Department investigators.
+Apparently, McNamee gave vials with traces of steroids and human growth hormone, as well as syringes and gauze pads ostensibly containing Clemens’ blood and DNA to Justice Department investigators.

-Certainly, it is a bizarre development.
+It is certainly a bizarre development.
 But what is creepy is that McNamee kept the vials, gauze pads and syringes from eight years ago because his lawyers say he feared Roger Clemens would deny using performance-enhancing drugs.
 But that makes no sense.
 At that time, he was committing a crime and presumably hoping that Roger Clemens would not be exposed.
-The more logical answer is that McNamee knew he had some pretty powerful evidence on his rich and famous friend and decided some incriminating evidence against Clemens might be a good thing to keep around.
+The more logical answer is that McNamee knew he had some powerful evidence on his rich and famous friend and decided some incriminating evidence against Clemens might be a good thing to keep around.
 In other words, he pulled a Monica Lewinsky on his friend.
 (These syringes, Monica’s stained blue dress, Linda Tripp’s audiotapes, all of these things should be in the Judas Iscariot museum).

 This might all end up being powerful enough evidence to show what most of us have suspected from listening to Clemens over the last few months: that Clemens had used some “help” after he left Boston to revitalize his career.
-But it also speaks very poorly to the character of Brian McNamee.
-Not only did he keep a chip to use against a friend, he also waited for him to commit perjury before revealing the chip.
+But it also speaks poorly to the character of Brian McNamee.
+Not only did he keep a chip to use against a friend, but he also waited for him to commit perjury before revealing the chip.
 Why?
 I can’t figure out a motive other than malice.